LucasPaetow/rAF-Animation/readme.md

 (note for the time parameter: requestAnimationFrame automatically gets a timestamp as an argument when it is called, which is used here for the current time.
 Both `currentTime` and `startTime` are milliseconds since time origin).

 The resulting difference will be divided by the duration to give us a value between 0 and 1 of how much of the full duration is already passed.
-4. This "time fraction" is then transformed to fit an easing curve (or a curve on a xy - coordinate graph — suddenly math became useful again)
+4. This "time fraction" is then transformed to fit an easing curve (or a curve on a xy - coordinate graph — suddenly math becomes useful again)

 - not transforming the values at all (just returning them) is equal to a linear easing.
 For example a linear progression for numbers from 0-1 could be `0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1`
 - In something else, like an ease-in function, the numbers would be transformed to the power of 2 (seen below) and our example numbers from the linear progression would look differently: `0.01, 0.04, 0.09, 0.16, 0.25, 0.36, 0.49, 0.64, 0.81, 1`.
 They start much slower at first but progress faster in the second half